The Force That Attracts Objects Toward Each Other

 Q: Can gravity be shielded or blocked?

 A: According to our current understanding of physics, gravity cannot be shielded or blocked.
 Unlike electromagnetic forces, which can be blocked by certain materials, gravity affects all objects with mass, regardless of what is in between them.
-However, the effects of gravity can be counteracted by other forces, such as the lift generated by an airplane's wings.
+Even so, the effects of gravity can be counteracted by other forces, such as the lift generated by an airplane's wings.

 Q: What are gravitational waves?